-The overarching objective is to investigate if a pre-genesis disturbance has the potential to mature into a TC, including the organization of convection and the development of a closed low-level circulation.
+The overarching objective is to investigate if a pre-genesis disturbance has matured into a TC, including the organization of convection and the development of a closed low-level circulation.

-1) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [IFEX Goal 3].
+1) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [APHEX Goal 3].

 Motivation: The environment near a pre-TD is critical to the favorability for tropical cyclogenesis to occur.
-The probability of cyclogenesis for a given pre-TD is dependent upon thermodynamics (e.g., moisture) and dynamics (e.g., vertical wind shear) in the adjacent air mass.
-Increased observations of lower-tropospheric humidity in the near-disturbance environment would shed light upon critical moisture thresholds important (or necessary) for tropical cyclogenesis and would help correct moisture biases in numerical weather prediction models.
+The probability of cyclogenesis for a given pre-TD, such as an African easterly wave, is dependent upon thermodynamics (e.g., moisture, relative humidity) and dynamics (e.g., vertical wind shear) in the adjacent air mass.
+Increased observations of lower- and mid-tropospheric humidity in the near-disturbance environment would shed light upon critical moisture thresholds important (or necessary) for tropical cyclogenesis and would help correct moisture biases in numerical weather prediction models.
 The downstream environment is most important for cyclogenesis predictions because that is the environment that a pre-TD moves into.

 Background: As early as the 1930s, westward propagating disturbances in the lower troposphere were identified as seed circulations for most TCs in the North Atlantic Ocean (Dunn 1940).
 The origins of these pre-genesis disturbances, or pre-tropical depressions (pre-TDs), were traced back to North Africa and are now known as African easterly waves (AEWs; Riehl 1945).
 About 70% of all TCs and, more impressively, 85% of major hurricanes in the North Atlantic Ocean have been found to initiate from AEWs (Landsea 1993).
 On average, sixty AEWs exit the West African coast each year.
 However, determining which of these AEWs will develop into TCs has proven to be a forecasting challenge.
 For example, over 50% of TC genesis events in the Atlantic main development region predicted by the Global Forecast System (GFS) from 2004-2011 were false alarms (Halperin et al. 2013).
-Recent research has shed some light on the relationship between

-2020 NOAA/AOML/HRD Hurricane Field Program - IFEX
+2021 NOAA/AOML/HRD Hurricane Field Program - APHEX